ChristofferWin/codeterraform/terraform projects/modules/azurerm-hub-spoke/readme.md

 ### (2) Module fails while deploying subnets due to overlapping address_prefixes
 This error can occur in 1 of 2 ways:
-1. While creating the list of subnets, either in the hub or any spokes, we mix subnets having address_prefix defined by us, to other subnets in the same vnet using either of the attributes "use_first_subnet" Or "use_last_subnet" To easiliest solve this, lower the complexity of the exact configuration of how each subnet gets a calculated CIDR - E.g say you have the following config but recieve the error about overlapping subnets:
+1. While creating the list of subnets, either in the hub or any spokes, we mix subnets having address_prefix defined by us, to other subnets in the same vnet using either of the attributes "use_first_subnet" Or "use_last_subnet" To easiliest solve this, lower the complexity of the exact configuration of how each subnet gets a calculated CIDR

+2. Creating too many or too large subnets for the vnets address space.
+Both scenarios can occur together - E.g say you have the following config but recieve the error about overlapping subnets:

 ```hcl
 module "overlap_example" {